Tennessee Teacher Licensure Program

 The Tennessee Teaching Residency Licensure Program is offered as a degree program (38-39 credits/6 terms) or through enrollment in a corresponding Master of Arts in Teaching program:

-• All endorsements in special education are offered through enrollment in a corresponding MAT program (39 credits/6 terms).
+- All endorsements in special education are offered through enrollment in a corresponding MAT program (39 credits/6 terms).

-• All endorsements in Culturally and Linguistically Diverse Education are offered through enrollment in a corresponding MAT program (38 credits/6 terms).
+- All endorsements in Culturally and Linguistically Diverse Education are offered through enrollment in a corresponding MAT program (38 credits/6 terms).

-Students complete aligned coursework and at least one (1) full school year of qualifying clinical experience as a teacher of record in a Tennessee school while holding Practitioner’s License.
+Students complete aligned coursework and at least one (1) full school year of qualifying clinical experience as a teacher of record in a Tennessee school while holding a Practitioner’s License.
 Students’ teaching assignments must match their endorsement area.
 Qualifying clinical experience typically occurs during the second year of enrollment.
 Clinical experiences are supervised by Relay faculty and a school-based clinical mentor.
 Academic plans detailing specific course requirements may be accessed on the Academic Plans site.
 Students are provided with a detailed course schedule at orientation.

 Successful program completers who meet all necessary requirements may apply to renew their Practitioner Teacher License or advance to a Professional License.
 A complete list of requirements for program admission, completion, and licensure can be found in the Transition Points Guide for the Tennessee Residency Licensure Program.